 We have started to write the Tree of Love book about relationships.
-Becoming a 25 dollar patron will give you access to materials as we write the book.
 This blog post is simply a first pass of transcribing some of my notes and lectures.
 Consider these to be bullet points that will get expanded and refined later for the book.

 What Breaks A Relationship